Daniel’s 70th Week (Daniel 9:24-27)

 In 70AD the actual sacrifices and drink offerings were literally terminated when the Roman armies destroyed Jerusalem and the Temple itself.
 From that time on until the present time the words of Jesus have applied to Israel in that, “there house has been left to them desolate,” without a temple, without a High Priest and without a sacrifice offering for sin.
 This indeed was a judgment brought down upon them.
 Indeed it was the rejected Messiah Himself of whom Daniel writes when he says, “and he (the Messiah) shall destroy the city and the sanctuary (Jerusalem and the Temple) with the prince that is coming” (Titus the Roman General).

-After the Temple had been destroyed the Romans raised pagan emblems of worship on the Temple Mount itself producing another “abomination of desolation” like the one made by Antiochus in the time of the Maccabbees when he slew a pig on the altar of the temple.
+After the Temple had been destroyed the Romans raised pagan emblems of worship on the Temple Mount and worshipped them and in doing this it was another “abomination of desolation” like the one made by Antiochus in the time of the Maccabees when he slew a pig on the altar of the temple.
 However, according to the words of the Lord Jesus in Matthew chapter twenty-four there will be another abomination on the Temple Mount by the Antichrist himself.
-49 The Man of Sin will sit in the Temple and demand to be worshipped as God.
-50 Today a perpetual abomination stands on the Temple Mount.
+(Matthew 24:15) The Man of Sin will sit in the Temple and demand to be worshipped as God.
+(2 Thessalonians 2:4) Today a perpetual abomination stands on the Temple Mount.
 Written on the wall of the Mosque of Omar today inside and outside are the words “God has no Son” and scripture tells us that whoever denies the Father and the Son relationship in the Godhead is the Antichrist!
-51 Finally we read…
+(1 John 2:22) Finally we read…

 “And at the end of time an end shall be put to the desolation.”

-When the Messiah returns at the end of this age He will destroy the Man of Sin and his armies with the command of His mouth and by the splendor of His Second Coming.
-52 At that time the Church will be raptured, 53 Israel delivered 54 and the “everlasting righteousness” provided by the finished work of Christ established on the earth.
-At that time the Millennial Kingdom of thje Messiah will commence with the lord Jesus reigning over the nations from the city of Jerusalem.
-Indeed in that day “the Word of the Lord will cover the earth as the waters cover the sea.”
-55 Indeed Daniel’s prophecy was wonderfully fulfilled and points to the perfect and finished work of the Messiah to bring about “everlasting righteousness “ for Israel and for the whole world in fact!
+When the Messiah returns at the end of this age He will destroy the Man of Sin and his armies with the command of His mouth and by the splendour of His Second Coming.
+(2 Thessalonians 2:8) At that time the Church will be raptured, (Matthew 24:31) (1Thessalonians 4:14-18) (1Corinthians 15:51-52) Israel delivered (Zechariah 12:10) (Romans 11:25-27) and the “everlasting righteousness” provided by the finished work of Christ established on the earth.
+At that time the Millennial Kingdom of the Messiah will commence with the lord Jesus reigning over the nations from the city of Jerusalem.
+Indeed in that day the prophet Isaiah proclaims; “the Word of the LORD will cover the earth as the waters cover the sea.”
+(Isaiah 11:9) Indeed Daniel’s prophecy was wonderfully fulfilled and points to the perfect and finished work of the Messiah to bring about “everlasting righteousness “ for Israel and for the whole world in fact!

 To put a “time gap” between the 69th and the 70th week and calling this gap of time “the Church Age” is to put an interpretation on this passage that cannot be supported by scripture.
-There is no Biblical reason to insert a “time gap” there as the seventy weeks taken consecutively perfectly describes the work of our Lord and Saviour to provide a perfect and complete salvation for Israel, for the Holy City Jerusalem and for the whole world.
+There is no Biblical reason to insert a “time gap” between the 69th and the 70th week as the seventy weeks taken consecutively perfectly describes the work of our Lord and Saviour to provide a perfect and complete salvation for Israel, for the Holy City Jerusalem and for the whole world.

 Furthermore, to take the New Covenant established and ratified by Jesus and apply it to a seven-year covenant made by the Antichrist with Israel, which he breaks after three and a half years, is to relegate the work of Jesus to a tragic miss-interpretation within the context of the whole of Daniel chapter nine.
 In fact this interpretation actually denigrates the work of the cross.
-Darby and others may well have been sincere when seeking to understand the “Seventieth week” but made a fatal error in applying the work of Christ to the Antichrist!
+Darby and others may well have been sincere when seeking to understand the “Seventieth Week” in the way they did but made a fatal error in applying the work of Christ to the Antichrist!
 This is a gross error that is still being perpetually taught in the Evangelical world today!
-It is my conviction that after 3 ½ years of perfect ministry the Lord Jesus was put to death to establish the “Everlasting Covenant” once and for all time and by His death put an end to the Old Testament sacrificial system.
+I am persuaded that after 3 ½ years of perfect ministry the Lord Jesus was put to death to establish the “Everlasting Covenant” once and for all time and by His death put an end to the Old Testament sacrificial system.

 In the light of history and in the light of what the Lord Jesus Himself said in Matthew chapter 24 regarding Daniel’s prophecy of 70 weeks it would be more appropriate to place a gap of time between the first 3 ½ years and the last 3 ½ years of the 70th week.
 This makes better sense.
 Also in the light of history it is interesting that the Jewish war with Rome commenced in the spring of the year 66AD during the reign of Nero and culminated with the destruction of Jerusalem in 70AD.
 Historically it was 3 ½ years in duration.